Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plain.

 This has been in the Washington Post.

-That decade's old thesis has been covered by the Washington Post on August 30th and again on September 1st.
+That decades-old thesis has been covered by the Washington Post on August 30th and again on September 1st.

 It has been reported on in some depth across the spectrum of media outlets from NPR to U.S. News to the Christian Science Monitor to Fox and on and on.

-Now maybe a decade's old claim that the U.S. Constitution didn't give early Americans liberty but fitted them with the shackles of hypocrisy doesn't deserve some questions like what do you mean by that?
+Now, maybe a decades-old claim that the U.S. Constitution didn't give early Americans liberty, but fitted them with the shackles of hypocrisy doesn't deserve some questions.

-And when and how did your thoughts change if they have.
+And when and how did your thoughts change if they have?

-Do you still believe this thing Barack So-Called Founders?
+Do you still believe this thing?

 We know he believes it because he said it again about the Supreme Court in 2001.

-Funny moment on CNBC today, Charles Gasparino starts telling the truth about what's happening in this country, and the host of the show tries to get him not to bash Obama.
+Charles Gasperino starts telling the truth about what's happening in this country, and the host of the show tries to get him not to bash Obama.

-The problem is that it's hard to trust the Obama administration because President Obama, if you look at his record, what he's you know, he was a community organizer.
+The problem is that it's hard to trust the Obama administration because President Obama, if you look at his record, what he's, you know, he was a community organizer.

-We are a training show, Chazzy.
+We are a trading show, Chazzy.

 What do you mean?